-Asian shares mostly higher; Tokyo slips as virus cases surge
+World shares mostly higher; Tokyo slips as virus cases surge

-BANGKOK (AP) — Shares were mostly higher in Asia on Thursday though Tokyo’s benchmark declined as reports of rising coronavirus cases raised alarm over another setback in the recovery from the pandemic.
+BANGKOK (AP) — World shares were mostly higher Thursday though Tokyo’s benchmark declined as reports of rising coronavirus cases raised alarm over another setback in the recovery from the pandemic.

-Tokyo reported 545 new cases and Osaka’s government declared a medical emergency as the latest surge in infections outpaced minimal progress in inoculating people against COVID-19.

 On Wednesday, the benchmark S&P 500 inched up 0.1% to 4,079.95.
 The Dow Jones Industrial Average gained 0.1% to 33,446.26.
 The Nasdaq composite slipped 0.1% to 13,688.84.
 The S&P 500 and Dow each set record highs on Monday.